mrkamel/search_cop/README.md

 ## Security

 Exposing complex SQL query capabilities should always be done with caution.
 Otherwise you get vulnerable to SQL injection.
-AttrSearchable does not generate any SQL itself.
+Besides tiny arel fulltext extensions, AttrSearchable does not generate or manipulate any SQL itself.
 Instead, it uses Arel.
 Using Arel does not by definition mean that you're safe, but Arel sanitizes strings, converts between datatypes, quotes table and column names, etc before sending the query to your RDBMS.
 Moreover, you are of course always very welcome to review the code and report any found issues.

 ## Contributing